-For each thesis review, the committee chair will write the student a letter summarizing the committee discussion and any recommendations or requirements.
+After each review, the committee chair will write the student a letter summarizing the committee discussion and any recommendations or requirements.
 The Thesis Review Committee can require that a student provide periodic written reports or have an additional thesis review during the year.

-Prior to the fourth-year review and each following year, students must complete the following:
+Prior to each year's review, students must complete the following: